 Valarie King-Bailey, M.B.A., is an internationally experienced engineering, marketing, and technology executive with over 30 years of experience.
-Recipient of the 2021 Kenneth G. Chapman Award for Significant Contributions and Validation Excellence, Ms. King-Bailey specializes software in validation and compliance management systems.
-She is the founder and CEO of OnShore Technology Group, Inc., a U.S.-based global firm specializing in software validation technology solutions. verification of and Under leadership, OnShore developed the "Lean Validation" term and methodology for streamlined, optimized, and efficient validation processes.
+Recipient of the 2021 Kenneth G. Chapman Award for Significant Contributions and Validation Excellence, Ms. King-Bailey specializes in software validation and compliance management systems.
+She is the founder and CEO of OnShore Technology Group, Inc., a U.S.-based global firm specializing in software validation and verification of technology solutions.
+Under her leadership, OnShore developed the "Lean Validation" term and methodology for streamlined, optimized, and efficient validation processes.
 Her firm also created and exclusively distributes the ValidationMasterTM Enterprise Validation Management System.